Meet The Team

 I am a member of Black Women Stitch and am passionate about educating women about how to make their own bras.
 I recently spoke on the “Yes YOU Can Make a Bra” episode of the Stitch Please Podcast.

 Hi everyone, I’m Ruhee!
-Founder of Rubies Bras and the Saharaa pattern.
+Founder of Rubies Bras and The Saharaa Wirefree Bra Pattern.
 Born and raised in Edmonton, Canada, I graduated with a Marketing Degree from the University of Alberta, and have been a Marketing Professional for about 18 years.
-So besides making bras, I also dabble in a little marketing consulting on the side.
+So besides making bras, I also dabble in a little marketing consulting on the side for small business owners.

-Ages ago I decided I hated my bra so much that I joined a class to make one.
-I remember thinking I was crazy, but when you’re desperate and determined
+Ages ago, I decided I hated my bra so much that I joined a class to make one.
+I remember thinking I was crazy, but when you’re desperate and determined (and frustrated with retail options), strange things happen.
+It took me six months of private lessons to make a proper bra and I was so excited, I told (and showed) all my friends, and decided to make bras on the side for my friends and family.

-Fast forward seven years later (with proper bramaking and designing designations), I run Rubies (a friend named it after combining Ruhee + boobies over a night involving too many drinks) in my private studio, along with my marketing coaching practice.
+Fast forward eight years later (with proper bramaking and designing designations), I run Rubies Custom Bras (a friend named it after combining Ruhee + boobies over a night involving too many drinks) in my private studio, along with my marketing coaching practice.
+I also released a new wirefree bra pattern last year called The Sahaara, designed for those looking for a relaxed and minimal look without compromising comfort and support.

-I live in the Toronto Beaches Area, and I love yoga, photography, and am a plantbased foodie.
+I call Toronto and Edmonton home as I bounce back and forth between the two cities.
+I love yoga, photography, and am a plantbased foodie.
 I come with one husband and one shihtsu named Emma.
 Looking forward to meeting you!

 Angel Sews, UK